Resources for ABA Therapists to Create More Inclusive Spaces

 The Asian American Psychological Association (AAPA)

-The AAPA is an organization that supports AAPI mental health professionals as well as helps therapists and counselors give thoughtful, conscientious services to AAPI patients.
-Their website includes the Asian American Journal of Psychology, which includes both theoretical and practice-oriented resources to support AAPI patients.
+AAPA supports AAPI mental health professionals and helps therapists provide thoughtful care to AAPI patients.
+Their website includes the Asian American Journal of Psychology with both theoretical and practice-oriented resources.

 Association of Asian Pacific Community Health Organizations

-AAPCHO provides wide-ranging resources and support for community-based health care providers who serve AAPI individuals, with focus areas including mental health services.
-It also includes information to help low-income clients find supportive services.
+AAPCHO provides resources for community-based health care providers serving AAPI individuals, with a focus on mental health services and tools for supporting low-income clients.

 National Asian American Pacific Islander Mental Health Association

-NAAPIMHA is an organization that provides resources and support for mental health providers and advocates for AAPI mental health.
-Their offerings include advocacy campaigns, trainings and webinars, and more.
+NAAPIMHA supports mental health providers and advocates for AAPI mental health through advocacy campaigns, trainings, webinars, and more.

 LatinX